Prepare Exchange resources

 -

-Create a user with email address as a service account or select an existing (service) account with email address.
+Create a user with an email address as a service account or select an existing (service) account with email address.

 -